-BUS 120 - Business Management
+BUS 120 - Business Management (CSU)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Grading Method : Letter or Pass/No Pass op tion
+Lecture Hours: 54 Outside Hours: 108 Units: 3 Lab Hours: 0 Grading Method: Letter or P/NP option Credit Status: Credit, degree applicable

 This course is a study of the concepts and procedures critical to managing a business successfully in a global, competitive environment.
 Planning, organizing, leading, controlling, and the application of managerial concepts are discussed.